-adverse event means an event with an identifiable cause which affects a number of workers in the same event, resulting in an infrequent, unexpected adverse claims experience board means the Workers' Safety and Compensation Board catastrophic event means an event of great and sudden disaster, for example a plane crash where numerous lives are lost fully funded means the compensation fund is considered fully funded when there are sufficient funds for the payment of all present and future compensation, including the cost of administration.
-It could also be stated as when the total of all assets equals or exceeds 100 per cent (100%) of total liabilities latent occupational disease means
+adverse event means an event with an identifiable cause which affects a number of workers in the same event, resulting in an infrequent, unexpected adverse claims experience benefits liability means all liabilities at each financial year-end to estimate all anticipated costs arising from claims or latent occupational disease up to the valuation date, including administration costs and occupational diseases incurred but not yet reported board means the Workers' Safety and Compensation Board catastrophic event means an event of great and sudden disaster, for example a plane crash where numerous lives are lost compensation fund means the fund established under section 14 of the Act fully funded means the compensation fund has sufficient funds for the payment of all present and future liabilities, including the cost of administration.

+latent occupational disease means

-- a. any disease or disorder where the worker's exposure to the causative agent(s) results in disease that does not manifest itself until several years after the exposure, and the casual links to the workplace were known at the time the exposure occurred; or - b. any disease or disorder where casual links to the workplace were not known at the time the exposure occurred, but are established on the basis of scientific evidence in the future
+- a. any disease or disorder where the worker's exposure to the causative agent(s) results in disease that does not manifest itself until several years after the exposure, and the causal links to the workplace were known at the time the exposure occurred; or - b. any disease or disorder where causal links to the workplace were not known at the time the exposure occurred, but are established on the basis of scientific evidence in the future